 (iii) Remote Debugging

-Wing extends all the debugging functionalities for remote debugging like stop at breakpoints and exceptions, inspect data and step through code.
+Wing extends all the debugging functionalities for remote debugging like stopping at breakpoints and exceptions, inspecting data, and stepping through code.
 X11 forwarding supports debugging code that displays windows, by moving the windows to where Wing is hosted.